ConceptCodes/quarto-bot/README.md

   <img src="assets/preview.png" alt="Quarto Bot Demo" width="400"/>
 </p>

-Inspired by a post on X about the LeRobot Hackathon, where a team trained the [SO-Arm101](https://github.com/TheRobotStudio/SO-ARM100?tab=readme-ov-file) to pick up and place chess pieces, I decided to take on a similar challenge.
+Inspired by a post on X from the LeRobot Hackathon, where a team trained the [SO-Arm101](https://github.com/TheRobotStudio/SO-ARM100?tab=readme-ov-file) to pick up and place chess pieces, I decided to take on a similar challenge.
 Rather than simply replicating their work, I wanted to push the concept further: my goal was to train the SO-Arm101 not only to pick-n-place game pieces, but also to understand and play the game itself.
 Specifically, I set out to teach the SO-Arm101 to play [Quarto](https://en.wikipedia.org/wiki/Quarto_(board_game)), transforming it from a simple robotic arm into an interactive game-playing bot.

 ## Project Overview
 The project involves several key components: